raynigon/lennybot/README.md

 <TODO>

 ## Origin
-One upon time a colleague (Lenny) left my team.
+Once upon time a colleague (Lenny) left my team.
 Besides being an Apache Solr genius, one of the tasks he really liked doing, was the updating of the dependencies in our applications.
 Since everyone else in the team didnt like this job, we needed some automation for this.